intershop/intershop-pwa/docs/guides/migrations.md

 >
 > To use the fitting resource ID encoding for ICM 7.10 or ICM 11, the feature toggle `legacyEncoding` needs to be enabled.

-The function `encodeResourceID` has been moved to a method `encodeResourceId` of the [`api.service`](../../src/app/core/services/api/api.service.ts) and it is now used to encode all dynamic resource IDs in any REST API call to ICM.
+The function `encodeResourceID` has been moved to a method `encodeResourceId` of the [`api.service`](../../src/app/core/services/api/api.service.ts), and it is now used to encode all dynamic resource IDs in any REST API call to ICM.
-This was previously only done for the login but is now consistently used for all resource IDs.
+This was previously only done for the login, but is now consistently used for all resource IDs.
-For ICM 7.10 and ICM 11 a duplicated `encodeURIComponent` encoding is applied, for ICM 12 and newer a single `encodeURIComponent` encoding with additional `+` character handling is used.
+For ICM 7.10 and ICM 11, a duplicated `encodeURIComponent` encoding is applied.
+For ICM 12 and newer, a single `encodeURIComponent` encoding with additional `+` character handling is used.
-To migrate custom code a simple search for `encodeResourceID(` and replace with `this.apiService.encodeResourceId(` should be sufficient.
+To migrate custom code, searching for `encodeResourceID(` and replacing it with `this.apiService.encodeResourceId(` is sufficient.
 Please be aware when migrating that there is an intermediate [commit](https://github.com/intershop/intershop-pwa/commit/3e7c0ae2ff1d6e676f98d7c399b70b505f389e16) for the resource ID encoding in the 5.2 release that was improved with a later [commit](https://github.com/intershop/intershop-pwa/commit/TODO_with_release_creation) to work with the `legacyEncoding` feature toggle for ICM 7.10 and ICM 11 encoding not requiring any code adaptions anymore.

 The store action and method `addBasketToNewOrderTemplate` of the OrderTemplatesFacade have been renamed to `createOrderTemplateFromLineItems` and refactored slightly.

 The Intershop PWA specific Pipes `sanitize`, `makeHref` and `htmlEncode` were renamed using the common `ish` prefix that is used for the other custom Pipes as well.
-When migrating all occurrences of these Pipes need to be renamed to `ishSanitize`, `ishMakeHref` and `ishHtmlEncode`.
+When migrating, all occurrences of these Pipes need to be renamed to `ishSanitize`, `ishMakeHref` and `ishHtmlEncode`.
 The code generation was adapted to generate new Pipes from the beginning with the correct prefixes now.

-A few Stylelint rules were changed and the `.scss` files were adapted.
+A few Stylelint rules have been changed and the `.scss` files have been adapted.
-`color-function-notation` was changed to the default `modern` resulting in changed color notations from `rgba(0, 0, 0, 0.125)` to `rgb(0 0 0 / 0.125)`
+`color-function-notation` has been changed to the default `modern` resulting in changed color notations from `rgba(0, 0, 0, 0.125)` to `rgb(0 0 0 / 0.125)`.
-`scss/no-global-function-names` was enabled resulting in changes e.g. from `map-get($grid-breakpoints, 'xs')` to `map.get($grid-breakpoints, 'xs')` with the necessary `@use` references or from `darken($color-label-new, 20%)` to `color.adjust($color-label-new, $lightness: -20%)`.
+`scss/no-global-function-names` has been enabled resulting in changes, e.g., from `map-get($grid-breakpoints, 'xs')` to `map.get($grid-breakpoints, 'xs')` with the necessary `@use` references, or from `darken($color-label-new, 20%)` to `color.adjust($color-label-new, $lightness: -20%)`.
-In addition empty comments in `.scss` files are no longer allowed and removed.
+In addition, empty comments in `.scss` files are no longer allowed and have been removed.
-In migration projects either keep the Stylelint rules with the old settings or migrate all your styling files accordingly running `npm run format`.
+In migration projects, either keep the Stylelint rules with the old settings or migrate all your styling files accordingly running `npm run format`.

-With the Intershop PWA version 5.2.0 the rendering of our demo/example view contexts was disabled by default.
+With Intershop PWA version 5.2.0, the rendering of our demo/example view contexts was disabled by default.
 Each integrated view context triggers a REST call that will potentially decrease the SSR rendering performance, something that is not necessary if this feature is not actively used in a PWA project.
-For that reason the examples were commented out in the source code and have to be activated in the project source code if needed.
+For this reason, the examples were commented out in the source code and have to be activated in the project source code if needed.
 See [CMS Integration - View Contexts](../concepts/cms-integration.md#view-contexts) for more information.

-The `ExternalDisplayPropertiesProvider` `setup` notation was changed from providing only the `product` context to providing a combined `{ product, prices }` context object.
+The `ExternalDisplayPropertiesProvider` `setup` notation has been changed from providing only the `product` context to providing a combined `{ product, prices }` context object.
-For that reason any custom `ContextDisplayPropertiesService` that implements the `ExternalDisplayPropertiesProvider` needs to be adapted accordingly (see the changes of #1657).
+For this reason, any custom `ContextDisplayPropertiesService` that implements the `ExternalDisplayPropertiesProvider` needs to be adapted accordingly (see the changes of #1657).

-The dead code detection script was improved and extended and is now checking Angular components in more detail.
+The dead code detection script has been improved and extended and is now checking Angular components in more detail.
 This resulted in more variables and methods being declared as `private` and some unused code being removed.
-This should not affect PWA based projects as long as such internal declarations were not used, else compiling will fail and the code would need to be adapted/reverted accordingly.
+This should not affect PWA based projects as long as such internal declarations have not been used, else compiling will fail and the code would need to be adapted/reverted accordingly.

-Product variations were eagerly loaded via effects.
+Product variations have been eagerly loaded via effects.
-In projects with a lot of Variations, this can lead to performance issues, especially if the variations data is not needed for the current views.
+In projects with many variations, this can lead to performance issues, especially if the variation data is not needed for the current views.
-For that reason product variations are now loaded lazily through the following changes that might need adaptions with project customizations.
+For this reason, product variations are now loaded lazily through the following changes that might need adaptions with project customizations.

-- The `variations` property on the product view interface was removed.
+- The `variations` property on the product view interface has been removed.
 Variations can now be retrieved via the product context facade or the shopping facade.
 - The `productMaster` property on the product view model has been removed.
 The master product should be individually retrieved.
 - The `ish-product-item-variations` component has been refactored.

-The Formly wrapper `textarea-description` was renamed to the better suited name `maxlength-description` and the rendering logic and compatibility to the general `description` wrapper was improved.
+The Formly wrapper `textarea-description` has been renamed to the more appropriate name `maxlength-description`, and the rendering logic and compatibility to the general `description` wrapper has been improved.
-The renaming should better convey the fact that this wrapper can be used not only for `ish-textarea-field` (where it is configured by default) but with other input field types as well.
+The renaming should better convey the fact that this wrapper can be used not only for `ish-textarea-field` (where it is configured by default), but with other input field types as well.
-Besides this the main difference to the general `description` wrapper is its remaining `maxlength` calculation.
+Besides this, the main difference to the general `description` wrapper is its remaining `maxlength` calculation.
-Together with the renaming the implementation was changed so that the description will only be rendered if the according field has a `props.maxLength` value configured.
+Together with the renaming, the implementation has been changed so that the description will only be rendered if the corresponding field has a `props.maxLength` value configured.
-And the `props` key to provide an alternative translation key was changed from `customDescription` to `maxLengthDescription`.
+Additionally, the `props` key to provide an alternative translation key has been changed from `customDescription` to `maxLengthDescription`.
-This change provides the possibility to use the `description` wrapper with its `customDescription` together with the `maxlength-description` wrapper with a customized `maxLengthDescription`.
+This change allows to use the `description` wrapper with its `customDescription` together with the `maxlength-description` wrapper with a customized `maxLengthDescription`.
-For the migration of customer projects it needs to be checked whether a `customDescription` is configured for a `ish-textarea-field` and if so it needs to be replaced with `maxLengthDescription`.
+When migrating customer projects, checked to see if a `customDescription` is configured for an `ish-textarea-field`, and if so, replace it with `maxLengthDescription`.
-Additionally it needs to be checked if the `textarea-description` wrapper is configured anywhere else then the default assignment to the `ish-textarea-field`.
+You also need to check if the `textarea-description` wrapper is configured somewhere other than the default assignment to the `ish-textarea-field`.
-If so these wrapper configurations need to be replaced with `maxlength-description`.
+If so, replace these wrapper configurations with `maxlength-description`.

-B2B users with the permission `APP_B2B_MANAGE_ORDERS` (only available for admin users in ICM 12.1.0 and higher) see now the orders of all users of the company on the My Account order history page.
+B2B users with the permission `APP_B2B_MANAGE_ORDERS` (only available for admin users in ICM 12.1.0 and higher) now see the orders of all users of the company on the My Account order history page.
-They can filter the orders by buyer in order to see only e.g. the own orders again.
+They can filter the orders by buyer in order to see only, e.g., their own orders again.

-In preparation of the cXML punchout self service configuration we switched from a hidden route parameter that conveys the punchout type context information to an URL query parameter (e.g. `?format=cxml`).
+In preparation of the cXML punchout self service configuration, we switched from a hidden route parameter that conveys the punchout type context information to a URL query parameter (e.g., `?format=cxml`).
 So customized routing within the punchout area needs to be adapted accordingly.

 ## From 5.0 to 5.1